eliseo-juan/cabify-challenge-android/README.md

 * Using a composable pattern for navigation.

 ### Modules
-In order to have a good separation between layers, (trying to impress you with a fantastic example of overengineering).
-I have divided the different layers and features into modules, I'm not gonna explain every module, but all of them are connected with buildSrc, I find this way a super cool way of creating modules with a clear build.gradle, and syncrhonize project variables.
+In order to have a good separation between layers (trying to impress you with a fantastic example of overengineering), I have divided the different layers and features into modules, I'm not gonna explain each module, but all of them are connected with `buildSrc` plugin.
+I think that's a super cool way of creating modules with a clear `build.gradle`, and syncrhonize project variables and dependencies.

 ### MVI
 In my opinion one of the best architecture for using compose, and having a state that is the source of thruth for the UI.